micouy/micouy.github.io/content/drag-and-drop-in-vr-with-lovr.md

 If you have trouble with hand tracking, you can switch to controllers without changing the code.
 </small>

-After launching it on your headset, you'll see two 10 centimeters white spheres following your hands positions.
+After launching it on your headset, you'll see two white spheres following your hands positions.

 To study what exactly the code does, you can check out these pages in the docs: